IndomieGorengSatu/Mie/README.md

-## Why do mathematicians hate the U.S.?
-Because it's indivisible.
+## What did the left eye say to the right eye?
+Between us, something smells!